OlivierBouchezDevelopment/Obo-s-PyGadgeteer/SensitivityLabelManager.md

 # Sensitivity Label Management

-A notable feature within the Office Toolbox is the management of Sensitivity Labels for Office documents.
-Sensitivity Labels are widely used in various organizations to classify documents with tags such as "Public", "Internal Use Only", and "Commercial in Confidence".
-While tools like openpyxl facilitate the creation of Excel documents from Python, they do not inherently support the management of Sensitivity Labels.
+The Sensitivity Label Management feature is a key component of the Office Toolbox, designed to enhance document security and classification in organizations.
+Sensitivity Labels, such as "Public", "Internal Use Only", and "Commercial in Confidence", play a crucial role in document management.
+While libraries like openpyxl enable the creation of Excel documents via Python, managing Sensitivity Labels is not directly supported.

-Obo's PyGadgeteer bridges this gap by leveraging pywin32 and .NET communication, offering a robust solution for applying Sensitivity Labels to Office documents.
-This feature is designed to work on Windows platforms with Excel or Word installed, streamlining the document management process by automating the application of Sensitivity Labels.
+Obo's PyGadgeteer fills this gap by utilizing pywin32 and .NET communication, providing a powerful solution for applying Sensitivity Labels to Office documents.
+This feature is specifically tailored for Windows environments where Excel or Word is available, automating the label application process.

-Note:
-    Using COM is not my prefered method,
-    I'm using it when there is no other solution.
-COM could have unforeseen result as it depends on the application.
-Sometimes a dialog or confirmation box can appear.
-    I always use the application Visible state, so I can adjust when I see the dialog message from the application.
+**Note:** COM is utilized as a last resort due to its potential for unpredictable behavior, including the occasional appearance of dialog or confirmation boxes.
+To mitigate this, documents are managed in a visible state, allowing for real-time adjustments based on application feedback.

 ## Getting Started

 ### Prerequisites

-Windows OS with Excel or Word installed.
+- Windows OS with Excel or Word installed.
-Python with pywin32 library.
+- Python with the pywin32 library.

 ### Installation

-To use Obo's PyGadgeteer, ensure you have Python installed on your system along with the pywin32 library:
+To begin using Obo's PyGadgeteer, first ensure Python and the pywin32 library are installed on your system:

 ```bash
 pip install pywin32
 ```

 ### Demonstrations

-Two demonstration scripts are provided to showcase the functionality of our Sensitivity Label management:
+Included are two demonstration scripts that highlight how to apply Sensitivity Labels to Excel and Word documents:

 - `demo_excel_sensitivity_manager`
 - `demo_word_sensitivity_manager`

-These demos illustrate how to apply Sensitivity Labels to Excel and Word documents, respectively.

 ### Usage

-First, create a *sensitivity_labels_definition.json* file to map each Sensitivity Label to a corresponding LabelId and LabelName:
+Start by creating a `sensitivity_labels_definition.json` file to map Sensitivity Labels to their corresponding LabelId and LabelName:

 ```python
 from office_toolbox.set_sensitivity_label import (